vaibhavsagar/website/blog/ghci-in-the-browser.md

 to know about it!

-[^1]: As long as your browser supports WebAssembly and you are willing to download ~700MB of WASM.

-[^2]: It's not something I'm working on and I don't know how to go from this Goldbergian blob of WASM to a kernel that would work with JupyterLite.
+[^1]: It's not something I'm working on and I don't know how to go from this Goldbergian blob of WASM to a kernel that would work with JupyterLite.
 If you have ideas, please get in touch!